Sage Business Cloud Accounting Review (Formerly Sage One)

 The last time we reviewed Sage Business Cloud Accounting, the UI was a bit difficult to navigate.
 Those days are long gone.
 Sage Business Cloud Accounting offers a beautiful, modern UI that is well-organized and easy to use.
 The software takes very little time to learn and there are plenty of built-in help options to assist you, including a thorough getting started guide.

-- Estimates (Accounting Only): Unlike most accounting software, Sage Business Cloud Accounting actually differentiates between estimates and quotes, which is a nice feature (especially if you think about the fundamental difference between the two).
+- Estimates (Accounting Plan Only): Sage Business Cloud Accounting actually differentiates between estimates and quotes, which is a nice feature.
 Both documents allow for default terms and conditions and can easily be converted to an invoice.
 The coolest part is that Sage automatically calculates your profit summary on your quote, so you can know exactly how much you’ll make on each sale.

-- Accounts Payable (Accounting Only): It is very easy to add vendor bills in Sage Business Cloud Accounting, although it is less easy to see when these bills are due.
+- Accounts Payable (Accounting Plan Only): It is very easy to add vendor bills in Sage Business Cloud Accounting, although it is less easy to see when these bills are due.
 You have to hunt down the due date, and there are no automatic reminders.
-There is also no way to pay directly from Sage Business Cloud Accounting.

-- Reports: Sage Business Cloud Accounting’s Accounting Start plan offers 15 reports, while the Accounting plan offers 23.
+- Reports (Accounting Plan Only): Sage Business Cloud Accounting offers 20+ reports.
 Sage covers all of the basic accounting reports and you can customize them as needed.
 You can mark certain reports as favorites and export reports via .csv or.pdf.

 - Journal Entries: Sage Business Cloud Accounting makes it easy to create journal entries, though it’s difficult to adjust them once they’re created.
 You can add attachments to journal entries as well.